HOME > ABOUT THE CANADA DISABILITY BENEFIT > WILL THE CDB AFFECT OTHER BENEFITS?

 However, to stop the CDB from clawing back provincial and territorial social assistance, each province or territory must list it as exempt income.
 If no action is taken, the CDB will automatically result in clawbacks.

 Each province or territory will establish its own policy regarding whether the CDB will clawback other social assistance programs.
-The following provinces and territories have announced that there will be no clawbacks:

 • British Columbia: Persons with Disabilities (PWD)